Jamestar5847/ScoutingPASS5847/docs/GoogleSheets.md

     * The scouter initials will be put in the column with the header "scouter"
     * Add that gsCol tag to all your elements to map that element to a header in your Google Sheets spreadsheet
     * If you mispell it or omit it, it will not populate in your spreadsheet

 ## See 2023/CU_GS_config.js as an example of a configuration file that uses Google Sheets.

 <p align="right">(<a href="#top">back to top</a>)</p>
+NOTE: Special scripts and setup are no longer needed to use ScoutingPASS with Google Sheets